 Jamal Bin Marghoob commented: “The UAE and the Republic of China have held strong strategic relations politically, economically and socially for many decades.
 The UAE recognizes China as one of the most prominent economic forces in the world.
 With the implementation of the Belt and Road Initiative between China and UAE, Sichuan is at the frontier of China’s future economic plan.

-DAFZA has invested in a number of strategic initiatives to help support Chinese businesses set up in the free zone.
-These include DAFZA signing a new partnership with Liaoning Chamber of Commerce UAE.
+DAFZ has invested in a number of strategic initiatives to help support Chinese businesses set up in the free zone.
+These include DAFZ signing a new partnership with Liaoning Chamber of Commerce UAE.
 The Memorandum of Understanding (MoU) will increase the collaboration between the two organizations and will help create new business and investment opportunities with Liaoning province.
-DAFZA also previously signed an MoU with China (Guangdong) Pilot Free Trade Zone (GDFTZ) – Nansha Area of Guangzhou (Nansha FTZ) and hosted roadshows in the Shenzhen province and Guangzhou in China during April 2018.
-The roadshows led to a significant amount of new company appointments with several high potential leads for new companies looking to invest in DAFZA.
+DAFZ also previously signed an MoU with China (Guangdong) Pilot Free Trade Zone (GDFTZ) – Nansha Area of Guangzhou (Nansha FTZ) and hosted roadshows in the Shenzhen province and Guangzhou in China during April 2018.
+The roadshows led to a significant amount of new company appointments with several high potential leads for new companies looking to invest in DAFZ.